 Mount Kupapey is a minor hike with a difficulty of 3 on a scale of 9.
 It would only take 3 hours for anyone to get to the summit.
-Unless you plan to camp overnight, the whole hike would only last for a day.
-The trail involves stiff and rugged terrain with few scrambling.
+Unless you plan to camp overnight, the hike would only last for a day.
+The trail involves stiff and rugged terrain.
+Expect scrambling a few times.

 Who would not be mesmerized by its beauty?
 Is there anyone who does not wonder how it was formed?
-With a height of 2463 meters and a different shape, spotting it from a distance is effortless even if you are not in Albay, the province where Mayon is located.
+With a height of 2463 meters and a different shape, spotting it from a distance is effortless.

-Sadly, authorities forbid hiking in Mount Mayon due to its recent volcanic activities.
+Sadly, authorities don’t allow hiking on Mount Mayon due to its recent volcanic activities.
 So visitors and hikers only admire it from afar.
 Stay tuned with Phivolcs to know when it will be accessible to hikers again.

-There are a lot of things to see and things to do around Mount Mayon!
+By the way, there are many things to see and things to do around Mount Mayon!
 They are not only sightseeing but also adventure and time with family.
 Learn more about the tourist attractions around Mount Mayon.

 How to go to Mount Mayon?

-From Metro Manila, hop on a bus that goes straight to Legazpi City, Albay.
+From Metro Manila, hop on a bus straight to Legazpi City, Albay.
 The bus ride would give you 11 hours of endless sight of the Philippine countryside.
-Alternatively, if you’re short of time, you can book a plane that flies 30 to 45 minutes straight to Albay.
+Alternatively, you can book a plane that flies 30 to 45 minutes straight to Albay if you’re short of time.

 Mount Mayon is a major climb that takes 3 days to finish.
 The trail difficulty is rated 7 out of 9 and shall involve walking on a rugged path, scrambling, and climbing freehand with ropes and guides.

-Isn’t it mind-blowing that you are visiting Benguet, Nueva Vizcaya, and Ifugao all at the same time when you are standing at its peak?
-Mount Pulag is also known for the freezing temperature at its summit, mainly from December to February.
+Isn’t it cool that you are in Benguet, Nueva Vizcaya, and Ifugao all at the same time when you are standing at their peak?

 How to go to Mount Pulag?